 Unfortunately, these stories tend to be either set in the present day or outside my usual historical period.
 I asked Ms. Ridley, if these would be appropriate for a historical author to use.
 I worried about diluting my brand.
 She said it was more important to give something to the readers rather than just asking them to sign up for the newsletter.

 I decided to use my short story Love Lies, which is set in the present day, as my free reader gift.
 At almost 2,000 words, it’s one of my longest short shorts.
 The story idea came from a writing prompt in an online class I took about short stories.
 The prompt gave the first sentence of the story: Her husband was lying to her.

 Immediately, we have two characters, a husband and wife, with conflict—lying.
 What is he lying about?
 The answer came to me right away—and why he did so.
 After I wrote the beginning, I knew how his lack of truthfulness would affect their family and how they had to learn to forgive and love again.
 Hey, I’m a romance writer.
 I like the happy ending.

-This week, my attention was on how to set up the newsletter subscription on my web site.
+I formatted my story in Scrivener, which was also my first time doing that.
+Using what I learned from Ms. Ridley, I set up the newsletter subscription link on my web site.
 Since I am not a computer programmer, I wanted to use “plug-ins” for my web site to make the task easier.
 Plug-ins are inserted on your site, which contain the programming commands already written.
 You select which one to use based upon what task needs to be completed.